matheusfvesco/devcontainer-templates/src/local-colab/NOTES.md

 You can opt out of using the root user by changing the `remoteUser` value to `"vscode"` in the `devcontainer.json`.
 But this will require you to run most of the commands with sudo first.

+## Attention: This Image is large (~28 GB)

+The compressed size listed inside the container registry is ~12 GB.
+During testing, the created images got to around ~28 GB.

 ## Connecting runtime to Google Colab

 If you uncomment the `forwardPorts` session inside the `.devcontainer/devcontainer.json`, you can follow the instructions [here](https://research.google.com/colaboratory/local-runtimes.html) to connect your runtime to Google Colab and run code there, using your local machine.